drscotthawley/espiownage/README.md

 ## How to use

-If you're reading this, you probably have access to the "real" data, which sit (on my machine) in `~/Dropbox/Data/espiownage-data`.
-So change to that directory, i.e.,
+If you're reading this, you probably have access to the "real" data, which sits (on my machine) in `~/Dropbox/Data/espiownage-data`.
+So `cd` to that directory, i.e.,
 ```
 $ cd ~/Dropbox/Data/espiownage-data
 ```